 Page load times were not adversely affected by the VPN.
 We use a tool to automatically time accessing different websites multiple times without local browser cache.
 This is tested on simple pages and pages with many scripts and lots of content.
 Using IPVanish only added approximately 500 milliseconds to most page loads.
 This was consistent for simple pages and complex ones.
 This delay is just from the added round trip time inherent to using a VPN, and that it was consistent regardless of page type gives us confidence in their service reliability.

 We found the IPVanish desktop client to be simple and easy to use.
-The large green On/Off button at the top of each screen makes it clear if you are connected or not.
+The large green On/Off button at the top of each screen makes it clear whether you are connected or not.
 The Quick Connect screen makes it convenient to connect to the closest servers.
-The bandwidth graphs are a nice touch showing how much traffic is flowing through the VPN.
+The bandwidth graphs are a nice touch, showing how much traffic is flowing through the VPN.

 The map view allows you to see the servers grouped geographically, but it doesn’t show all the servers when zoomed out, limiting its usefulness.

 The IPVanish Mobile Clients for iOS and Android are available on the respective app stores.
 Setup was as simple as installing from the store and entering our login credentials.
 They provided the same usage graphs as the desktop clients and the ability to select your server.
-They use the built in VPN services provided by the OS which give you a nice notification in your top bar when you are connected.
+They use the built-in VPN services offered by the OS, which give you a nice notification in your top bar when you are connected.

 IPVanish offers excellent connection security.
-The desktop client offers multiple VPN protocols you can select from including Open-VPN and L2TP; these use industry standard 256-bit encryption.
-We found all protocols well supported.
-The settings are configured out of the box for most home users, but if you are privacy focused or will be traveling there are advanced features available such as a built-in kill switch and blocking LAN traffic.
-The client also offers built in IPv6 and DNS leak protection.
+The desktop client offers multiple VPN protocols you can select from, including Open-VPN and L2TP; these use industry standard 256-bit encryption.
+We found all the protocols well-supported.
+The settings are configured out of the box for most home users, but if you are privacy-focused or will be traveling, there are advanced features available such as a built-in kill switch and blocking LAN traffic.
+The client also offers built-in IPv6 and DNS leak protection.

 They offer all the standard features and clients that you may need.
-IPVanish also includes options for advanced uses, such as a SOCKS5 proxy and whole house router support.
-But the lack of support for some streaming sites and no built in add blocking might take it out of consideration for some.
+IPVanish also includes options for advanced users, such as a SOCKS5 proxy and whole house router support.
+But the lack of support for some streaming sites and no built-in add blocking might take it out of consideration for some.

 IPVanish set out to be the world’s best VPN, but did they succeed?
 That depends.
-Their excellent connection clients and strong network puts them as a truly top-tier VPN provider, but a few glaring omissions holds them back from earning a recommendation for everyone.
+Their excellent connection clients and strong network puts them as a genuinely top-tier VPN provider, but a few glaring omissions hold them back from earning a recommendation for everyone.